Ttzs-Git/computer-general-theory/README.en.md

 #### Declaration
 If you find that there should be a better solution to a problem in the warehouse, or if there is an error in my notes, please feel free to correct it through my email.
 I will reply within 3 working days and please indicate your purpose; We also welcome every computer enthusiast to join us.
 Our goal is to learn basic computer knowledge and lay a solid foundation.
 This warehouse: Updated irregularly

 #### Open source license

-This project follows the AGPL-3.0 open source license.
+This project follows the Apache-2.0 license open source license.